 Concussion is a brain injury.
-It can occur in any sport, you don’t have to be knocked or even be hit on the head directly to be concussed.
-Everyone can learn to recognise the signs and what to do.
+It can happen in any sport.
+You don’t have to get knocked out or even be hit on the head to be concussed.
+Concussion is everyone’s responsibility – everyone can learn to recognise the signs and what to do.

-This content is based on information provided from the Pocket Concussion Recognition tool ™
+This content is based on information from the Pocket Concussion Recognition tool 6 ™

-Concussion should be suspected if one or more of the following visible clues, signs, symptoms or errors in memory questions are present.
+You should suspect concussion if you notice one or more of the visible clues, signs, symptoms, or errors in memory questions.

 What you see

 - Lying on the ground not moving or slow to get up.